grab/engineering-blog/_posts/2019-01-08-designing-resilient-systems-part-2.md

 At some point, we need to give up and allow the failure.

 When configuring the retry mechanism, it is essential to tune the **Maximum Retries**, **Request Timeout**, and **Maximum Delay** together.
-The target to keep in mind when tuning these values is the worst-case response time to our customer.
+The target to keep in mind when tuning these values is the worst-case response time to our consumer.

 The worst-case response time can be calculated as: **(maximum retries x request timeout) + (maximum retries x maximum delay)**